syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#N/A - occurs when values are different number of data points.
+&#35;N/A - occurs when values are different number of data points.

-#DIV/0! - occurs if either array1 or array2 is empty or contain only one data point each.
+&#35;DIV/0! - occurs if either array1 or array2 is empty or contain only one data point each.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img48.png)

+_COVARIANCE.S_

 ### PERCENTILE.EXC